CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 #### Launching scripts
 Navigate on Console to a directory with the script you want to launch.
-Prefix the script filename with `py `, like this: `py compose.py --use-all --obsolete-fillers pathToYourTileset`
+Prefix the script filename with `py `, like this: `py compose.py --use-all --obsolete-fillers pathToYourTileset pathToYourOutputFolder`